ZachJDev/Probility/README.md

 ### `Probility.frequencyTest(callback, n)`

+Static.
 Calls the callback `n`  times and returns a new Map of the results mapped to the number of times the result occurred out of `n`.
 The values of the Map are Rational Numbers, an included class:

 ```javascript
 const {Probility} = require('Probility')